FriendsOfOro/front-commerce-lite/docs/adapt-theme-to-brand.md

----
-title: Adapt the theme to your brand
+# Adapt the theme to your brand
----

 When you start a new project, one of the first things that you will need to do is to adapt the look and feel of Front-Commerce to match your brand's style.